Candey History, Family Crest & Coats of Arms

 Early Origins of the Candey family

 Alternatively, the name could have been Norman in origin and in this case, the name was from Candé, near Blois.
-"Nicholas Candie occurs in Normandy, 1195 (Magni Rotuli Scaccarii Normanniae)"
+"Nicholas Candie occurs in Normandy, 1195" according to the Magni Rotuli Scaccarii Normanniae.

 Candey Spelling Variations